Christopher-Loynes/CustomerClassification_DixonsCarphone/README.md

 - [Code](https://github.com/Christopher-Loynes/CustomerClassification_DixonsCarphone/wiki/Code)
 - [Data](https://github.com/Christopher-Loynes/CustomerClassification_DixonsCarphone/wiki/Data)
-   - Data not included in the repository due to privacy agreement
+   - Data not included in the repository due to a privacy agreement between The University of Edinburgh and Dixons Carphone